PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 > [!IMPORTANT]
 ><ins>Installation after a new Image</ins><br/>
-  The first login of the IndustrialPi is:
+  The first login of the IndustrialPi is:<br/>

-  Username: pi

-  Password: raspberry
+    Username: pi <br/> Password: raspberry

 > [!Tip]
 > When you enter password, the letters and special characters are not displayed.